Steps of the eviction process in Pennsylvania:

 Step 1: Landlord Serves Notice to Tenant

 A landlord can begin the eviction process in Pennsylvania by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+The notice must be delivered using one of the following methods:

-- Giving it to the tenant in person;
+- Handing the notice to the tenant in person

-- Leaving a copy of the notice at the “principal” building on the rental property; or
+- Leaving the notice at the principal building on the premises

-For a tenant who has lived at the rental unit for 1 year or more with no lease or a month-to-month in Pennsylvania, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
-This eviction notice allows the tenant 30 calendar days to move out.
+For a tenant with a lease of more than one (1) year in Pennsylvania, the landlord can serve them a 30-Day Notice to Vacate to terminate the tenancy.
+This lease termination notice allows the tenant 30 days to move out.

-If a tenant commits an illegal activity in Pennsylvania, the landlord can serve them a 10-Day Notice to Quit.
-This notice gives the tenant 10 calendar to vacate the premises without the chance to fix the issue.
+In Pennsylvania, if a tenant commits an illegal activity on the premises, the landlord can serve them a 10-Day Notice to Vacate.
+This eviction notice gives the tenant 10 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court